YuanJianhao508/RAG-Driver/README.md

 ## Acknowledgement
-This repo is built on [Video-LLaVA](https://github.com/haotian-liu/LLaVA) and [ADAPT](https://github.com/jxbbb/ADAPT).
-We thank all the authors for their open-sourced codebase.
+This repo is built on [Video-LLaVA](https://github.com/haotian-liu/LLaVA), [ADAPT](https://github.com/jxbbb/ADAPT), and [BDDX](https://github.com/JinkyuKimUCB/BDD-X-dataset).
+We thank all the authors for their open-sourced codebase and data!